 The broad curriculum tentatively includes a workshops on art and design, as well as a hands-on approach to science and ecology, thanks to a rooftop terrace and greenhouse.
 Noting that the corridors feature a length of elevated roof—lined with windows to let in daylight—Crasset proposes further raising these sections to build a U-shaped greenhouse along three sides of a terrace.
 A rainwater filtration system could serve to illustrate everything from the water cycle to gravity, not to mention its horticultural application.

-An coincidental reprise of standardArchitecture's microHutong?
+Click for larger imageClick for larger image An coincidental reprise of standardArchitecture's microHutong?

 But as with microHutong, this is more than just a concept: Crasset is actively seeking like-minded partners to make the project a reality.
 Beyond the renovation itself, she is looking to forge a long-term partnership with a investors who will also support the educational and community-driven mission of the space.
 With any luck, the Unlimited Hutong may be operational come Beijing Design Week 2014.